w3c/wai-fundamentals-overview/content/foundations-course.md

 ---

 <blockquote class="pull alt-2 right" style="font-size:0.875rem!important">
 <p>Accessibility skills are increasingly in demand.
-From this professional development course, you can immediately start improving your projects to better meet accessibility requirements.</p>
+With this course, you can build your skills and immediately start improving your projects to better meet accessibility requirements.</p>
 <cite style="font-size:0.8125rem!important">Shadi Abou-Zahra,<br>Course Project Manager</cite>
 </blockquote>